shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/editing_app_setting.md

 ## Getting familiar with the configuration files

 Use the Pipeline Configuration List in Shotgun to locate where the Pipeline Configuration is stored for the project you’re working with.
-If you know where it’s stored, you can skip to Step 5.
+If you know where it’s stored, you can skip to **Step 5**.

 Finding the Pipeline Configuration